Horus name

 The Horus name is the oldest known and used crest of ancient Egyptian rulers.
 It belongs to the "great five names" of an Egyptian pharaoh.
-However, modern Egyptologists and linguists are starting to prefer the more neutral term: the "serekh name".
+However, modern Egyptologists and linguists are starting to prefer the more neutral term "serekh name".
 This is because not every pharaoh placed the falcon, which symbolizes the deity Horus, atop his (or in some cases, her) serekh.

 Heraldic appearance

 The picture of the Horus name is made of two basic elements: A sitting or walking figure of a certain deity holds a rectangular, ornamental vignette, imitating the floor plan of a palace facade and the royal courtyard.
 The rectangular vignette is called serekh, after the Egyptian word for "facade".
 There are countless variations of the facade decor in the serekh.
 The complexity and detail of the facade decor varied remarkably depending on the object on which it was present.
 It seems that no strict artistic rules for the design of the serekh itself existed.
 The name of the pharaoh was written inside the free space that represents the royal courtyard.